JunkFood02/staying-tuned/README.md

 # staying-tuned

-Notifications for Mac and Windows.
+Notifications for macOS, Linux and Windows.

 Simply download the binary file from [release](https://github.com/JunkFood02/staying-tuned/releases) or run the script on your own.